tarantool/doc/doc/release/new-policy.rst

 The stage starts when a first release is published.
 The release series now is an object of only backward compatible changes.

-At this stage, we're fixing all known security problems and fixing all found degradations since the previous series.
+At this stage, all known security problems and all found degradations since the previous series are fixed.

 A series receives degradation fixes and other bugfixes till the end of life.

-The decision of whether to fix a particular problem in a particular release series is based on the impact of the problem, risks around backward compatibility and the complexity of backporting a fix.
+The decision of whether to fix a particular problem in a particular release series depends on the impact of the problem, risks around backward compatibility and the complexity of backporting a fix.

 A release series might receive new features at this stage, but only in a backward compatible manner.
 A release candidate might be published for a new functionality before a release.

-During the support period we're adding new versions of supported Linux distros to our build infrastructure.
+During the support period a release series receives new versions of supported Linux distros to build infrastructure.

 A support period might be extended.